Ko-Train/Android-App/README.md

 Android-App
 ===========

-An Android wrapper for the mobile site
+An Android wrapper for the mobile site.